The next Classes Start on April 14, 2022

 The overall goal of the ABA Level 3 is to focus on advanced animal training and the conceptualization of behaviour as a force of change and development.
 Animal-Assisted Therapy students will join this class for their internships.

-- Learning Theories: You will learn new learning theories; however, we will focus on imitations, improvisation, and how to think outside the box, literally.
+- Learning Theories: You will learn new learning theories; however, we will focus on imitations and how to think outside the box, literally.
 We will emphasize dog training based on the concepts studied in levels 1 and 2 and push them further.
-We will also discuss cognition, neurobiology, and sensory acquisition, specifically transduction.
+We will also discuss cognition, neurobiology, and sensory acquisition, specifically transduction and perception.

 - Advanced Training: Teach the imitation rule to the dog using the three behaviours you trained (on verbal cue only) before this class.
 If more than two people pass Imitation Level 1, they can try getting certified for Imitation Level 2.